Practical Teacher Training

 – Evaluation of assignments and giving feedback.

-You will make an agreement on the practical teacher training with the educational institution.
-The agreement also specifies the teacher supervising the practical teacher training.
-Your practical teacher training will be supervised by your teacher and the supervising teacher from the educational institution.
+Your practical teacher training will be supervised by your tutor teacher and the supervising teacher from the educational institution.
 At the end of the practical teacher training, a feedback discussion will be held to assess the progress of your practical teacher training and reflect on what has been learned.

 The practical teacher training commences during the autumn semester, with students familiarising themselves with the teaching practices at the educational institution.
 This period also involves familiarising the regulations governing vocational training and funding sources.
 The student teacher should also observe other teachers’ work at least five times at the training institute, with the duration of these observations varying from a few hours to a full teaching day.